 Have you Received $ in the U.S.?

 If you’re a Canadian and have received money from a U.S. source when you are here, you may have to file a U.S. tax return.
 That is because the U.S. may believe you owe taxes on that money.
 If you are a snowbird and spend a limited amount of time in the U.S., your tax “home” is probably Canada.
 In that case, experts advise you file a Form 8840, “Closer Connection Exception Statement”, with the IRS.
 Its intent is to establish that your taxing jurisdiction is Canada and a U.S. tax return is not necessary.
-It must be filed by June 15, 2018 for 2017 monies.
+It must be filed by June 15 for past calender year monies.